security-force-monitor/research-handbook/source/materiel-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Any name for a person used in the citation should be entered in this field.
-While the :ref:`name:annotation <person-name-annotation>` field is only used for a single, most complex value, this field is used for any name a citation uses for a person.
-Thus, this field serves to capture "aliases" of a person, which also includes any typos or misspellings that may exist in the citation.
+Any name for :ref:`materiel` used in the citation should be entered in this field.
+While the :ref:`name:annotation <materiel-name-annotation>` field is only used for a single, most complex value, this field is used for any name a citation uses for :ref:`materiel`.
+Thus, this field serves to capture "aliases" of the :ref:`materiel`, which also includes any typos or misspellings that may exist in the citation.

-Ranks, titles, or positions held should not be entered in this field as they are captured in other fields.

 country:annotation